Dreampt (or Dreampted)

 In contrast to this, some words can flip back to irregular conjugations.
 For example, the word “sneak” used to have a past tense of “sneaked,” however many places such as the United States have opted for “snuck” instead.
 While it isn’t necessarily pertinent to know for the word dream, it is still interesting to learn about the origins of regular and irregular verb placements throughout the world!

-In the end, although there seems to be an upward trend in using dreamed as the past tense of a dream, both are still technically appropriate and can be used commonly in most settings.
+So what have we learned (learnt)?
+Well, we know that “dreampt” is incorrect (so is dreampted or any other unholy variation!).
+The word you are looking for is dreamed or dreamt.
+Although there seems to be an upward trend in using dreamed as the past tense of a dream, both are still technically appropriate and can be used commonly in most settings.
 With this, simply use whatever form works best for you or the situation!